samuBe/workshop-software-tools/docs/sections/version_control/git.rst

 --------

 Create and checkout a new branch in your repository.
 Edit the readme file, so that it contains your name and a fun fact about yourself.
 Stage and commit the changes.
 Lastly push them to the remote.
+If you have problems, pushing the new branch, use the proposed command in the terminal.